lukemonahan/splunk_modinput_prometheus/README.md

 ## Known Limitations

- - Only Linux on x86_64 is tested for now
+ - Only Linux on x86_64 is tested for now.
- - Validation of configuration is not very advanced -- incorrect configuration will not work with little indication as to why
+ - Validation of configuration is not very advanced -- incorrect configuration will not work with little indication as to why.
  - Only some basic HTTP options are supported, which should be fine for basic Prometheus endpoints but may not work with various proxying methods etc.
+ - No user interface for configuring inputs at this stage, you'll have to do it all via inputs.conf.
+ - This add-on does not make much sense to run in Splunk Cloud, so no compatibility there.
+You should run this on a local Heavy Forwarder and forward the generated metrics to Splunk Cloud.

+# Binary File Declaration

+All binaries built from source code at: https://github.com/lukemonahan/splunk_modinput_prometheus